 - APFS volume not mounted in disk utility, how to recover lost data?

-- How to fix unreadable USB flash drive on Mac and recover lost data?
+- How to fix USB drive not showing up on Mac?

-- How to recover deleted/lost files from APFS drive on macOS Catalina/Mojave/High Sierra?
+- How to recover deleted or lost files from APFS drive on Mac?